theunfeelingsoul/sms-admin.dev/README.md

 5. Created a tabled named sms.
 To store the sent sms.
 6. Created an sms class to handdle the database calls for maibox.php, read-sms will change the remaining pages to use this class.
+7. Created compose.php page.
+To send an sms
+8. Added the Africa's talking

 todo
 ----
-1. Make the compose.php hage to send an sms and store the sent sms.
-2. Optimise the smstext class
+1. Optimise the smstext class